 The one-little-thing-at-a-time approach can be used for any number of New Year’s resolutions—or anytime resolutions—you make.
 The truth is, when you set one big giant goal, it can be hard to know where to start and easy to lose your momentum.
 But if you set smaller goals to reach along the way, you’re making progress and meeting mini-milestones as you go.
 And we all know little feels quite as good as checking something off your to-do list.
-Beaufort House has healthy menu options across all our menus to make things that little bit easier for your to eat healthy when out and about.
-Tricks like eating vegetables with breakfast and snacking on two pieces of fruit everyday are simple ways to upgrade the eating habits you already have.
+Beaufort House has healthy menu options across all our menus to make things that little bit easier for you to eat healthy when out and about.
+Tricks, like eating vegetables with breakfast and snacking on two pieces of fruit every day, are simple ways to upgrade the eating habits you already have.

 We have 7 suggestions below to get you on track for some healthy eating in 2018.

 Cutting back on sugar is a gradual process and doesn’t happen overnight, but once you start to cut back on it, you’ll realise you don’t need as much of it as you once thought.
 And it doesn’t have to be complicated.
 Remove the main items like sweets and chocolate from the house, and refrain from adding sugar to hot drinks.
 Look out for the “hidden” sugars in cereals and other processed foods, and if you crave something sweet go for healthier natural sugar options like fruit smoothies.
 We have an amazing range of freshly squeezed juices and smoothies at Beaufort House Chelsea.

 One health-protective habit is aiming to fill half of every mealtime plate or bowl with non-starchy vegetables.

 For most people, that’s easier to do for lunch and dinner than for breakfast.
 So, think about having broccoli or spinach at breakfast time.